DGolubets/k8s-managed-node-pool/README.md

 ```

 The only requirement for pods is to have `nodeSelector` set, pointing to the pool they have to run on.

+## Configuring pool termination

+When all the pods used by a managed node pool are terminated, it will go into "idle" state and schedule termination after a period specified by `idle_timeout` setting.

+Pods in 'Completed' or 'Failed' states are NOT considered terminated by default and will prevent the termination until removed.

+This behavior can be changed by setting `idle_when_completed` and `idle_when_failed` settings to `true`.